marcodenisi/marcodenisi-dev/README.md

 Once you're done with the changes or adding a new blog post, you can deploy to GitHub Pages the new site version.

-To do so, just open your terminal, navigate to the root folder and type `./deploy "Your comment"`.
-After a couple of minutes you'll see changes at https://marcodenisi.github.io.
+To do so, open a new PR and merge the previously created feature branch into master.
+This will fire a new Github Actions Workflow that will build the site and push it to the blog repository.
+See `.github/workflows/main.yml` for details.